 What do I serve with Winter Fruit Salad for a full meal?

 Sweet, cinnamon, and maple flavors pair beautifully and provide a nice contrast to many cold weather comfort favorites like Potato Cheddar Soup, Bacon Bleu Brussels Sprouts and No Beans Beef Chili.
 Check out our Thank You Mr. Falker and We Are Grateful dinner menus for more ideas.

 - 1 small bunch grapes

 - 1/4 teaspoon ground allspice

 - pinch sea salt

 - Dice the pear and apples, and slice the grapes in half.
+Remove the seeds from the pomegranate.
 Combine all the fruit in a mixing bowl.

 - In a small heatproof bowl, whisk together the maple syrup, cinnamon, allspice, and salt.
 Place in the microwave for 10 seconds, and stir again.
 This heats the maple syrup just enough to help mix in the spices.

 - Drizzle the maple syrup dressing over the fruit and toss to combine well.

 - Serve immediately or store in the fridge overnight to allow the flavors to marry and the fruit to soften slightly.